 A leaky gut can be caused by the overuse of antibiotics.
 Antibiotics are in a lot of prescriptions, as well as in many of the foods that we eat.
 Check for antibiotic-free labels on meats and other animal products.
 If you can buy from a local organic farm, that would be best!

-Over the counter medications can also be cause for a leaking gut.
-When possible, try to use natural remedies to stay healthy and avoid medications.
+Over-the-counter medications can also be the cause of a leaking gut.
+When possible, I try to use a natural approach to stay healthy and avoid medications.
 I know this isn’t always possible.
-There is a time for modern medicine, but be careful to not overuse it, because every synthetic drug has a side effect.
+There is a time for modern medicine, but be careful not to overuse it because every synthetic drug has a side effect.